secwexen/secwexen/README.md

 **Development:** Actively maintained
 **License:** GNU General Public License v3.0

-> To receive a notification when it becomes publicly available, follow my GitHub profile.
+> Follow my GitHub profile to receive a notification and access when it becomes publicly available.

 Stay tuned — detailed write-ups and repositories will be published soon.